 This chapter describes HVI time management and latency.
 It introduces the concepts involved and describes the timing and latencies of Statement execution, how they impact the overall execution timing of Sequences, and the constraints on the Start Delay and duration of Statements.
 It also provides latency information for the different Statements and instructions.
-This chapter contains the following sections:

 - Timing Concepts

 - Sync Statement Timing

 - Local Flow-Control Statement Timing

 - HVI Instruction Timing

 - Minimum Start Delay Calculation for Local Flow-Control and Sync Statements

-- Errors in Start Delay or Duration specification
+- · Errors in Start Delay or Duration specification